OyemiAjayi/OyemiAjayi/README.md

 - 👀 I’m interested in using data to make informed decisions
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on Excel, PowerBi, Sql
-- 📫 How to reach me on ajayiolufemiopey@gmail.com
+- 📫 I can be reached on ajayiolufemiopey@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Lover of football
 OyemiAjayi/OyemiAjayi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.